Champions League Twenty20: Players

 Should a player be a part of more than one qualified team, he can play for his "home" team (the team from the country he is eligible to represent in international cricket) without consequence.
 If he plays for any other team, that team must pay the home team a compensation fee ($150,000 from 2011).
-Indian Premier League teams have been the most popular choice for these players.
+Indian Premier League teams have been the most popular choice for the players.
 In the 2010 edition, controversy arose when an IPL team contractually forced three players to play for them by utilising a clause in the rules of the IPL.
 The clause states that the IPL teams have first rights over their players should they qualify with another team.

 The choice of the players and the nature of the rules are common subjects of debate with every edition.
 It continued to cause confusion until 2013 when it was clarified that the CLT20 rules state the players are free to choose their team.
 However, for a player named in an IPL team's squad, he would have to forego 20% of his salary to choose another team.
 The IPL offers the most lucrative salaries and is the only tournament to have a clause relating to the CLT20 in its contracts.
 As a result, players are unlikely to choose against their IPL teams.
 For non-IPL teams wanting to keep their players, not only would they be forfeiting the compensation fee, some have felt the need to offer their players compensation in an attempt to sway their decision.

 The only player to have chosen another team over his IPL team was Kumar Sangakkara in 2013.
 His team, the Kandurata Maroons, lost all their matches and did not advance beyond the qualifying stage.
 This incentive was lessened when IPL contracts were changed in 2014 to not have player salaries cover participation in the CLT20.
 A player will instead receive an additional 10% of his IPL salary for representing his IPL team in the CLT20.